 You are paying maximum premiums beyond the 7-pay period

-You want to create large cash values and maximize policy distributions at the expense of the policy death benefit
+You want to create large cash values and take policy distributions at the expense of the policy death benefit

 You start with death benefit option 2 and wish to pay the maximum non-MEC premium for more than 7 years, before switching to death benefit option 1